genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SetAutoIncrement

-This works in a smilar way to `SetSequence` but for auto increment INT values.
+This works in a similar way to `SetSequence` but for auto increment INT values.

 ### Syntax